dwilches/Ardity/README.md

 * `\\.\COM10`, `\\.\COM11`, ... for COM10 and up

-Possible Problem When Importing This Package
+Common Issues
 ============================================

-If you get this error message:

 > Assets/Ardity/Scripts/SerialThread.cs(9,17): error CS0234: The type or namespace name 'Ports' does not exist in the namespace 'System.IO'.
 Are you missing an assembly reference?

-It's because the current "API Compatibility Level" of your Unity project is set to ".NET 2.0 Subset", which doesn't contain the classes necessary for serial communication.
-Do this to solve the problem:

-Go to Edit -> Project Settings -> Player, and under "Other Settings" find an option that reads "Api Compatibility Level" and change it from ".NET 2.0 Subset" to ".NET 2.0".
+If you get that error, check the current "API Compatibility Level" of your Unity project.
+Go to `Edit -> Project Settings -> Player`, and under `Other Settings` find an option that reads "Api Compatibility Level" and change it to `.NET 4.0` (or `.NET 2.0` if you have a version older than Unity 2018).

+Also, some users have reported needing to manually add `System.IO.dll` to the project.
+If the above solution doesn't work for you, go to `Project -> Add reference -> Browse` and then select the file `System.IO.dll` from inside your .NET framework's folder.
+This file may be located at `C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework.NETFramework\v4.5\Facades\System.IO.dll`.

 License